 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

 This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or financial product or to adopt any investment strategy.
-The opinions expressed are as of November 2022 and may change as subsequent conditions vary.
+The opinions expressed are as of December 2023 and may change as subsequent conditions vary.

-Karim Chedid: Thanks, Ann-Katrin.
+Karim Chedid: Thanks.
+Ann-Katrin.